Delta women protest, accuse School Principal of extortion

 “When we heard of it, we called the Principal, we invited him for a meeting which he attended and pleaded that we should give him time to address the issue.
 But to our surprise after the meeting, things went from bad to worse, so we called him severally again for a meeting, but he ignored us.

-“So when the women came to me after they had first sought permission from the ‘Otota’ (spokesman) of the community that they needed permission to embark on this peaceful protest, I obliged them because there was nothing more I could do since the Principal has refused all avenues of peaceful discussion.”
+“So when the women came to me, after they had first sought permission from the ‘Otota’ (spokesman) of the community that they needed permission to embark on this peaceful protest, I obliged them because there was nothing more I could do since the Principal have refused all avenues of peaceful discussion.”